 - 1. Go to Corp Manage > User Authentication - 2.
-Scroll down to the section labeled API Access Tokens. - 3.
-Under Access token expiration, click the toggle for Custom expiration - 4.
-Select one of the default periods of time, or select Custom to set a specific custom period of time.
+Scroll down to the section labeled API Access Tokens.

 The expiration is based on the creation date of the token itself, not from the start of the expiration policy.
 For example if there's a 60-day-old token and you set a 30-day expiration policy, the token will instantly be expired.
 But if you later switch the expiration to 90 days, the token will be un-expired.